 A couple live in the UK and own a holiday home in Spain which they visit regularly over the course of the year.
 They drive over with a UK registered car to use during their stay.

 As “visitors” in Spain, they are entitled to use their UK registered vehicle, provided it’s road legal in the UK, and so long as they do not exceed the 12 month DVLA limit.
-This means that their vehicle could remain in Spain until the sooner of – when it needs it’s MOT, or a few days before the 1 year anniversary of it being brought to Spain.
+This means that their vehicle could remain and be driven in Spain until the sooner of – when it needs it’s MOT, or the 1 year anniversary of it being brought to Spain.

-Lets say the car is over 3 years old, so its return to the UK is dictated by the MOT due date.
-If the car was less than three years old it would be the DVLA 12 month permanent export rule that applies (as it would not require an MOT).
+If car is over 3 years old its return to the UK is dictated by the MOT due date.
+Less than three years old it would be the DVLA 12 month permanent export rule that applies, (as it would not require an MOT).

 What they should also consider is whether their insurer will extend their policy to provide European cover for the vehicle being kept outside of the UK for such a long period.
-Many UK insurers offer a maximum of 90 days of full cover in Europe, thereafter basic 3rd party cover only, which in a lot of cases would be deemed too risky.
+Many UK insurers offer a maximum of 90 days of full cover in Europe, thereafter basic 3rd party cover only.
 Some may offer longer, for an increased premium, and there are also some Spanish insurers who will cover vehicles on UK plates.

 Other considerations are that the Spanish equivalent of UK road tax, is generally lower than in the UK, as is insurance for Spanish registered vehicles.
 Therefore, if you don’t travel to and from Spain with your vehicle, and are driving/sending it back solely to renew the MOT – switching it to Spanish plates, or getting a Spanish registered vehicle, will most probably be cheaper over time, never mind being less hassle.